swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 The use of a `0` major version at all times will act as a signifier that adopters need to be comfortable with the requirement to continuously update to the latest version of the package.
 It should not be taken as an indication that the package shouldn't be used for real-world code: the code should be considered production-worthy.
 But it is a preview, and not source stable.
 Where practical, deprecated shims could be used to preserve source compatibility between versions, but this may not always be practical.

-The decision when to tag minor versions, and potentially to coalesce multiple changes into a single version bump, will be made by the release manager for the standard library as chosen by the Swift project lead.
+The decision when to tag minor versions will be made by the release manager for the standard library as chosen by the Swift project lead.

 ### Source compatibility

 None on Swift itself.
 The intention of the package is to facilitate long-term source stability by detecting issues with APIs prior to their integration into the library.

-# Effect on ABI stability
+## Effect on ABI stability

 None.
 The package will not be declared ABI stable.
 ABI stability will only happen when proposals are migrated to the standard library.
 This means that the preview package may not be used within binary frameworks.